Man charged with attempted murder for alleged involvement in violent traffic stop in Montreal

 The victim, Traffic Safety Officer Sanjay Vig, is in stable condition, according to police.

-Brabant said Vig was in an altercation with an Uber driver he had intercepted when he was shot.
-He has been transported to hospital to be treated for his injuries and is expected to survive.

-On Friday, police revealed the officer's firearm was taken by the suspect following the traffic stop and said the officer suffered a head injury.
-The overall nature of the officer's injuries are still unknown, and police did not confirm whether the officer's firearm had been recovered.
+Police spokesperson Jean-Pierre Brabant said the altercation occured during a traffic stop just before 4 p.m. outside 900 Cremazie Blvd.
+West in Parc-Extension.

-According to what was learned in court, the suspect allegedly removed the officer's belt when stopped, and the officer fled down an alleyway fearing for his life.
+Following the stop, the suspect allegedly took the Vig's firearm off his belt.

+The officer fled down an alleyway fearing for his life.
 The suspect followed him, and allegedly shot at the officer twice.
-The officer called for backup and a manhunt ensued.
+The officer called for backup and a manhunt ensued, according to court testimony on Friday.

-The incident happened just before 4 p.m. outside 900 Cremazie Blvd.
-West in Parc-Extension.

-A 31-year-old suspect was arrested in the case on Thursday evening, said Brabant.
+Police say the officer also suffered a head injury, though his overall condition is still unknown.
+Police did not confirm whether the officer's firearm had been recovered.

 "For now, the good news is the injured police officer is out of danger.
 We made an arrest during our investigation.
 We have a man who is transported to the detention centre.
-He's going to be met later on tonight to determine his involvement in the altercation that occurred a bit earlier tonight," said Brabant.
+He's going to be met later on tonight to determine his involvement in the altercation that occurred a bit earlier tonight," said Brabant on Thursday.

 An employee working in a nearby building said they heard a loud bang at the time of the shooting.